wp-plugins/coolclock/trunk/readme.txt

 = Pro features =

-- Extra skins
-- Custom background image
+- Custom background image and/or
+- Background color
+- Border radius
+- One extra skin for use with background image
 - Advanced positioning options

 Pro features come with the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/).